 Is the Creative Outlier Air good for phone calls?

 Absolutely.
 Unlike many true wireless earbuds, the Creative Outlier Air relays call audio through both the left and right channels.
 Additionally, each earbud is outfitted with an integrated microphone, which works well enough to relay the human voice.
 It’s not as good as something like the AirPods (2019) or even the Samsung Galaxy Buds, but it does the trick.

 Not how the chart above depicts notes below 160Hz as quieter than higher ones.
 This means if you have a low register, most males, you won’t sound quite as clear as someone with a higher-pitched voice.
 For reference, 160Hz is the lowest end of my voice’s fundamental frequency range.

 The example above was recorded while an industrial fan and dehumidifier were running in my apartment just ten meters from me.
 Even though the machines are slightly audible in the recording, they’re significantly quieted by the microphones.
 Safe to say the Creative Outlier Air’s ability to attenuate such loud, low-frequency noises is impressive.

 Yes.
 The Creative Outlier Air is a bargain for true wireless earbuds.
-Sound quality is excellent and both aptX and AAC high-quality codecs are supported.
-Additionally, battery life is bar none.
+Sound quality is solid and both aptX and AAC high-quality codecs are supported.
+Additionally, battery life holds up among the competition.
 If you’re looking for a pair of true wireless earbuds that can do it all and do it well for less, then the Creative Outlier Air is a brilliant choice.